 Sri Lanka has been a founder member of two regional agreements, namely, South Asia Free Trade Area (SAFTA) and Asia-Pacific Preferential Trade Agreement (APTA), which was formerly known as the Bangkok Agreement.
 It is currently in the process negotiating another regional free trade agreement within the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC).

 Sri Lanka - UK Trade ....
 At a glance

 Accounting for about 10% of Sri Lanka's total exports to the world, the United Kingdom ranks the second largest export market for Sri Lanka after the USA.
 The total value of Sri Lanka's exports to the UK in 2014 stood around US$ 1,115 millions.
 Sharing over 80% of this figure, articles of apparel and clothing accessories have been the largest item of export, while the other main items to the UK include rubber & articles thereof (4%), tea & spices (1.2%), footwear, animal/vegetable fats, fishery products, toys & games, essential oils etc.

-Sri Lanka imports a wide variety of items from UK such as articles of iron and steel, machinery and machinery parts, paper and paper boards, beverages and sprits, pharmaceutical products, plastic and plastic products, fabrics etc.
+The value of Sri Lanka imports from the UK has been averaging around US$ 290 millions.
+Sri Lanka's import basket includes a variety of products such as parts and accessories for aircrafts, machinery and mechanical appliances, articles of iron and steel, paper and paper boards, beverages and sprits, pharmaceutical products, plastic and plastic products, man-made fibres etc.